Giant Electric Pea

-Giant Electric Pea (often abbreviated as GEP) is an independent music label based in London, England and Berlin, Germany.
-Their releases consist of progressive rock, neo-progressive rock and progressive metal music albums.
+Giant Electric Pea (often abbreviated as GEP) is an independent music label based in London and Berlin.
+Their releases consist of progressive rock, neo-prog and progressive metal music albums.

 History

 Giant Electric Pea was formed in 1992 by Michael Holmes, Thomas Waber (also founder of European independent music labels, Inside Out Music and Superball Music), Laurence Dyer and Martin Orford.
 The label was originally intended as a vehicle for IQ's 1993 album, 'Ever' but went on to become the first independent music label for progressive rock, quickly establishing itself within the genre by signing new bands such as Spock's Beard, Jadis and Threshold to the label.
 GEP have also released albums by established artists such as John Wetton and Renaissance.

 Management

 Giant Electric Pea is now managed by four directors: